BrianDavidYork-zz/Websocket-Messenger/README.md

 # Websocket-Messenger

-Websocket-Messenger is the back-end api for an instant messager/chat feature.
+Websocket-Messenger is the back-end API for an instant messager/chat feature.
 This was an educational project that allowed me to build a small API in Golang and learn about websockets.
-Because this is an educational project, a nummber of things could be added to make it more production ready -- the option to send the full message through the websocket, pagination to the messages returned for each conversation, adding multiple users for each conversation as opposed to one-on conversations implemented here, optomizing the HTTP response by creating a custom response struct, conversations could be generated when a message first message is sent between two users not already in a conversation,  etc.
+Because this is an educational project, a nummber of things could be added to make it more production ready -- the option to send the full message through the websocket, pagination to the messages returned for each conversation, adding multiple users for each conversation as opposed to one-on conversations implemented here, optomizing the HTTP response by creating a custom response struct, conversations could be generated when a message first message is sent between two users not already in a conversation,  etc.  The database used in this API is MongoDB.

 # API Endpoints